-- Attend appropriate multi-agency conferences, contextual safeguarding groups, and other meetings to ensure joined-up-working with partner organisations. - Maintain clear records and a log, and report regularly to Trustees any safeguarding concerns raised, on-going safeguarding investigations, policy amendments and training needs. - Review this procedure annually and work with CEO and TSL to get it signed off - Ensure that amendments to this policy are clearly communicated to staff, that it is made available to all staff and to service users as appropriate. - Attend 6-weekly clinical supervision sessions with a professional safeguarding lead.
+- Attend appropriate multi-agency conferences, contextual safeguarding groups, and other meetings to ensure joined-up working with partner organisations. - Maintain clear records and a log, and report regularly to Trustees any safeguarding concerns raised, ongoing safeguarding investigations, policy amendments and training needs. - Review this procedure annually and work with CEO and TSL to get it signed off - Ensure that amendments to this policy are clearly communicated to staff, that it is made available to all staff and to service users as appropriate. - Attend 6-weekly clinical supervision sessions with a professional safeguarding lead. - Nominate a Deputy DSL to assume their responsibilities before any period of absence from work, and notify staff of this in advance.